seud0nym/tch-gui-unhide/adguard/README.md

 ## What It Does
 By default, the setup script will install and configure AdGuard Home on your device, and _disable_ dnsmasq.
 AdGuard Home will then handle DNS resolution and DHCP for your local network.

-It will also download and run the [`intercept-dns`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#intercept-dns) script, to configure DNS interception and hijacking.
+It will also download and run the [`hijack-dns`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#hijack-dns) script, to configure DNS interception and hijacking.

 # Important Considerations
 The things you need to be aware of:

-## AdGuard Home is incompatible with the overlay file system
+## AdGuard Home is incompatible with the jffs2 file system
-AdGuard Home (or rather the database system that it uses) is _incompatible_ with the overlay file system used on these devices (https://github.com/AdguardTeam/AdGuardHome/issues/1188).
+AdGuard Home (or rather the database system that it uses) is _incompatible_ with the jffs2 file system used on devices prior to the Telstra Smart Modem Gen 3 (https://github.com/AdguardTeam/AdGuardHome/issues/1188).

-The setup script implements 2 different solutions to this issue:
+If your device uses the jffs2 file system, then the setup script implements 2 different solutions to this issue:

 1. The default installation target is a mounted USB device.
    - Obviously, it must be permanently mounted, or you will not have DNS resolution on your network.
 2. You can optionally specify the `-i` option to install AdGuard Home on internal storage.
    - The working directory will be set to tmpfs, but by default this means that *ALL* statistics, downloaded block lists and DHCP static and dynamic leases will be **lost** on reboot.
    - To work around this limitation, the script will install rsync to synchronize the AdGuard Home working directory back to permanent storage every minute and on shutdown.
 On boot, the permanent copy will be synced back to tmpfs before starting AdGuard Home.
 The worst case scenario should be that you could lose up to 1 minute of logs, leases and statistics.

+Note that if your device does _NOT_ use the jffs2 file system (e.g. Telstra Smart Modem Gen 3), then the default installation target is internal storage, and the tmpfs/rsync hack will _not_ be implemented, as it is unnecessary.

 #### Other Internal Storage Considerations
 - By default, this installation option will reduce log retention to 24 hours, to try and reduce the likelihood of running out of space.